cwe1ss/microservices-template/README.md

 A "Service Bus namespace" called `{environment}-bus` is shared by all services and placed in its own `{environment}-bus` resource group.

-Topics and subscriptions are created when the individual services are deployed (as defined in `./infrastructure/config.json`.
-Each service uses its managed identity to access the topics and subscriptions.
+Topics and subscriptions are created when the individual services are deployed (as defined in `./infrastructure/config.json`).

+Each service uses its managed identity to access the topics and subscriptions via a `pubsub.azure.servicebus` Dapr component.
+Since topics and subscriptions are created during deployment, the Dapr components are configured with `disableEntityManagement=true` and the managed identities only require the [Azure Service Bus Data Sender](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#azure-service-bus-data-sender) (for topics) and [Azure Service Bus Data Receiver](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#azure-service-bus-data-receiver) (for subscriptions) RBAC-roles.

 ## Azure Application Insights